locnho/chem-feeder-mqtt/README.md

  * Extract the pH value from the LCD 7 segment display
  * Make a connection to the MQTT service to publish the pH value

-This works make use of https://github.com/ved-sharma/Digits_recognition_OpenCV_Python and https://pyimagesearch.com/2018/09/17/opencv-ocr-and-text-recognition-with-tesseract.
+This work makes use of https://github.com/ved-sharma/Digits_recognition_OpenCV_Python and https://pyimagesearch.com/2018/09/17/opencv-ocr-and-text-recognition-with-tesseract.

 Currently, there are two vesions - Python and C++.
 The Python version is tested and updated.
 The C++ version is outdated.